perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   organiser passes a contact to the money person.
 * Money person contacts them to see if they need an invoice raising, and if so anything special they require.
-* Tell them the ways we can receive funds, and ask what theiris their preference is.
+* Tell them the ways we can receive funds, and ask what their preference is.
 * Organise the funds transfer.
 * Keep track of all sponsors, e.g., in Ggoogle docs, with a status